IESC 2021 Speakers and Panelists

 Jessica holds a Master’s of Science in Environmental Studies from Adelphi University and a Bachelor’s of Science from Stony Brook University.

 John Fraser-Mifsud (JFM) is Vice President of National Accounts & Design Centre Strategic Development for Daikin North America, a division of the world’s largest air conditioning company.
 John holds a Master’s degree in Architectural and Building Design Science and was recognized with several university awards from the University of Sydney.
-His research thesis on Thermal Comfort and Indoor Air Quality in the Built Environment earned honours and high distinction.
+His research thesis on Thermal Comfort and Indoor Air Quality in the Built Environment earned honors and high distinction.
 In a career spanning more than 30 years, John has been at the forefront of variable speed compressor & heat pump technology, driving residential and commercial design solutions to achieve significant energy and carbon footprint reduction in buildings.
 He has been in the United states for over four years and is excited to be part of the largest HVAC market in the world as it transforms to high-end inverter-driven products.

 Stephan J.G.
-Gift graduated with a BSc First Class Honours and PhD degrees in Electrical Engineering.
+Gift graduated with a BSc First Class Honors and PhD degrees in Electrical Engineering.
 He was Head of Research and Development at Telecommunications Services of Trinidad & Tobago where he directed the development of advanced electronic systems and was granted an international patent.
 He is currently Professor of Electrical Engineering and Pro Vice Chancellor for Graduate Studies & Research at The UWI.
 He was formerly Head of the Department of Electrical & Computer Engineering and Dean of the Faculty of Engineering at UWI, where he taught and conducted research in electrical systems and engineering science.
 He has published over 90 papers in international journals and in a series of papers has challenged a major physical theory.

 David J. Goldstein is a mechanical engineer with over 13 years of experience designing HVAC systems in residential and commercial buildings in New York City and around the world.
 He is a licensed Professional Engineer in New York as well as LEED AP and WELL AP.